• Skip to content

 There are various ways one can supplement with aloe, including juice, gel, powder, or capsule form.

-In the above study, participants drank aloe vera leaf juice, at a dose of 50 mL, two times daily.
-It should be noted, however, that the juice form will contain the highest levels of anthraquinone compounds that will increase bowel motility and can cause a laxative effect, which can be a concern for some individuals, especially those who already tend to have looser bowels (of note, the Mayo Clinic doesn’t recommend using aloe as a laxative).
+It should be noted that some juices will contain aloin and anthraquinone compounds that may increase bowel motility and can cause a laxative effect, which can be a concern for some individuals, especially those who already tend to have loose bowels (of note, the Mayo Clinic doesn’t recommend using aloe as a laxative).

-Aloe can also be taken in powder or capsule form, where the aloe vera gel is rinsed to remove remnants of aloin (the laxative ingredient in the latex).
+To make these capsules, aloe vera gel is rinsed to remove remnants of aloin (the laxative ingredient in the latex).
 I recommend one capsule per day of Aloe by Rootcology, which is highly concentrated.
 In fact, it takes 200 pounds of aloe vera gel to make one pound of this nourishing aloe extract!
 It is also prepared using a low-heat dehydration method with no filtering, which ensures that the plant’s beneficial components (long polysaccharide chains) and its natural makeup, remain intact as much as possible.

 Precautions

 It’s important to note that some individuals may be sensitive to anthraquinone compounds, which are present in aloe latex (taken from the outer skin of the plant) and aloe whole leaf extracts.
 (Rootcology’s Aloe is tested for anthraquinone, and the content is below a detection limit of 0.1 ppm.)
-Due to its laxative effect, aloe latex may also cause a loss of minerals, such as potassium and sodium.

-Aloe vera may also interact with certain medications.
-For example, it should not be taken in combination with, or alongside, cardiac glycoside drugs, as it can increase potassium depletion and increase the risk of toxicity.
-Aloe should also not be taken with corticosteroids, including prednisone and prednisolone.
 There may be other medications that may interact with aloe, so please consult with your practitioner to review your current list of medications before starting supplementation.

 The Takeaway